icecube/TauRunner/README.md

 ## Other options
 There are a variety of other options not specified in the examples that the user may specify at the command line:
-* `spectrum`: instead of using a monoenergetic beam or a splined energy spectrum, simulate a power law (index provided as argument)
+* `-spectrum`: instead of using a monoenergetic beam or a splined energy spectrum, simulate a power law (index provided as argument)
-** `--range`: If using a power law, this is to specify the range over which to sample energies
+** `--range`: If using a power law, this is to specify the range over which to sample energies. the option is passed as two floats
 * `-buff`: Stop the simulation a finite distance (in kilometers) below the surface of Earth.
 This is helpful for calculating fluxes incident upon underground detectors.
 * `-p`: Path to run script from another directory (rarely used, only recommended when working with different versions of the project)
 * `-d`: print debug statements at the end of the execution
 * `-save`: specify the path to where you would like output saved.
 If no path is provided, output is formatted into a table and printed